explosion/spaCy/website/docs/api/attributeruler.md

 ## AttributeRuler.initialize {#initialize tag="method"}

-Initialize the component with data.
-Typically called before training to load in rules from a file.
+Initialize the component with data and used before training to load in rules from a file.
 This method is typically called by [`Language.initialize`](/api/language#initialize) and lets you customize arguments it receives via the [`[initialize.components]`](/api/data-formats#config-initialize) block in the